Flasew/ibmon/README.md

 InfiniBand bandwidth and packet monitor with a fast, curses-based TUI.

 Two implementations are provided:
-- `ib_bw_mon` (C, ncurses): high-performance TUI with plotting, raw counters, info pages, and multi-device grid.
+- `ibmon` (C, ncurses): high-performance TUI with plotting, raw counters, info pages, and multi-device grid.
-- `ib_bw_mon.py` (Python, curses): lightweight TUI with plotting, CSV logging, and data/info pages for a single device.
+- `ibmon.py` (Python, curses): lightweight TUI with plotting, CSV logging, and data/info pages for a single device.

 ## Features